 GIT is a source code management and revision control system.
-There are various version control system are available, GIT has become very popular lately with its lots of enhanced feature, easy to use, availability and speed.
-I am sure all of us also use some or other system to version control our automation scripts.
+There are various version control systems are available, GIT has become very popular lately with its lots of enhanced features, ease to use, availability and speed.
+I am sure all of us also use some or another system to version control our automation scripts.
 In this post, we are going to focus on using GIT and how we can easily integrate with UFT.

-I assume, you are already well versed with GIT and its concepts.
-I will put few basics here for a quick refresher.
+I assume you are already well versed with GIT and its concepts.
+I will put a few basics here for a quick refresher.
 Get more details from GitHub help.

 - Centralized Version Control System